Faculty Members

 Theoretical analyses of algorithms and their practical implementation.

-My research interests focus on the theory of algorithms and computational complexity of mathematically formalized problems, in particular, combinatorial optimization problems such as tree pattern matching and graph data mining.
-Currently I am also interested in how to easily integrate such theoretical formalization, or models, with empirical knowledge and techniques.
-I teach students how to evaluate, improve, and renovate algorithms and how to realize them into a running software.
+My research interests focus on the theory of algorithms and the computational complexity of mathematically formalized problems.
+In particular, I focus on combinatorial optimization problems such as tree pattern matching and graph data mining.
+Currently, I am also interested in how to easily integrate such theoretical formalizations—or models—with empirical knowledge and techniques.
+I teach students how to evaluate, improve, and renovate algorithms, as well as how to realize them as running software.

 FUKUDA Tomoko